ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

 ### `get_configured_beamline`

 Returns the whole configured beamline object constructed from the parts added via the above helper methods

+### `optional_is_set`:
+Checks whether a specific optional flag is set via one of the provided IOC macros.
+This allows you to dynamically change parts of the beamline configuration via macro rather than having to go and edit the configuration file itself.

+#### Required arguments:
+- `optional_id`: The id of the macro (should be numeric between 1 - 4)
+- `macros`: a dictionary of all IOC macros (should be the parameter you pass into `get_beamline` at the top)

 # Example Configuration